top of page

 Gayle Ackroyd Gibson

-Gayle has been teaching for 16 years and has her level two in Artist Educator Professional Training.
-She has completed the Learning Through the Arts program with the Royal Conservatory of Music, studied through a 2-year Musical Theatre program at Sheridan College and under multiple private coaches, as well as received Honours on her Grade 3 Singing Examination through the Royal Conservatory of Music.
+Gayle has been teaching for 16 years and has her level two in Artist Educator Professional Training, completed the Learning Through the Arts program with the Royal Conservatory of Music, and graduated the Musical Theatre program at Sheridan College.

-With the songwriting experience from five albums worth of original music: Gayle has taught workshops on the fundamentals of good songwriting and hosted her own cable television show featuring songwriters.
+With the songwriting experience from five albums worth of original music: Gayle has taught songwriting workshops and hosted a cable television show featuring songwriters.

 Gayle feels that the ukulele is the cutest instrument in the world; perfect for small hands and teaching reading skills to beginners.
 She also believes that singing is a way to creatively express yourself by developing good technique, so, bad habits don’t hold you back.